AndreasKl/reactive-spring-session-vertx/readme.md

 Instead of faking reactive behaviour by wrapping JDBC into a thread pool, the implementation is based on **[vertx-sql-client](https://github.com/eclipse-vertx/vertx-sql-client)**.

-Runs on JDK 8, 11, 12 and JDK 13, if there is a need a JDK 8 version would be possible.
+Supports JDK 8 and up.

 ### On MySQL
 The MySQL flavour is compatible with MySQL 5.7+.
 It is fully working but not battle tested on production like the postgres flavour.